 The real-time dashboard from ProjectManager is also ideal for tracking the progress of a project as it happens.
 Before issues become problems that threaten the project’s schedule and budget, they can be resolved.
 The real-time dashboard measures not only the project’s progress but the team’s workload and timelines for planned and actual completion, including project slippage and more.

 7. Reassign Resources

-By assembling the most experienced and skilled team members you can have a more productive and efficient project.
-These resources might cost more, but if you’ve done your planning and set aside funds you’ll save money on the backend when there are fewer issues to handle.
+By assembling the most experienced and skilled team members, you can have a more productive and efficient project.
+These resources might cost more, but if you’ve done your planning and set aside funds, you’ll save money on the backend when there are fewer issues to handle.

 Related Content to Prevent Cost Overrun